wojciechkarcz/King-County-house-sales-app/README.md

 ### Docker

 In this repository there is also a Dockerfile that allows you to build an image with the application locally.

-Being in the main application directory, type in the terminal:
+You need to `git clone` the repostiory and being in the main application directory, type in the terminal:

 ```
 docker build -t khouse .